 - Remove your dog’s food and water bowls when it is time for them to rest.

-- Give your dog opportunities to go outside so that it can stay hydrated because dehydration is one of the biggest causes of canine drooling.
+- Give your dog opportunities to go outside to stay hydrated because dehydration is one of the biggest causes of canine drooling.

 If you try out these remedies and your dog still drools excessively, perhaps it would be best to consult a professional for advice.